-- 1. In Spring 2023 assist the faculty director with recruiting, organizing, and orienting students for the program. - 2.
-Share course syllabus with co-directors at least two weeks prior to the beginning of the program. - 3.
+- 1. In Spring 2024 assist the faculty director with recruiting, organizing, and orienting students for the program. - 2.
+By accepting one of these positions, GTAs agree to develop their summer courses over the course of the Spring semester, in consultation with the program's faculty co-directors. - 3.
 In Spain, fulfill all teaching responsibilities, especially (a) fulfill teaching assignment during the SLI Barcelona as assigned by the department; (b) collaborate with peers to develop a course syllabus and maintain program integrity; (c) prepare all quizzes and exams, and administer and grade all tests, quizzes, and homework assignments designated for the course; (d) hold regular office hours for the assistance of students; (e) maintain a clear grade book with a record of all student evaluations; (f) administer a "Student Course Evaluation" at the end of the SLI Barcelona; (g) comply with all University, school, and/or departmental policies and perform other related duties as assigned. - 4.
 Accompany the KU group flight from Kansas City to Spain and back to the U.S. and assist the director in coordinating the group's arrival and transit in Spain. - 5.
 Assist with group tours to on-site locations in Spain and remain in Spain for the duration of the program. - 6.
 Assist with advising of students and assist the director in responding to student needs during the SLI Barcelona.
 GTAs will maintain a list of emergency contact numbers and help to assist students should emergencies arise. - 7.
 Support all program activities in Spain.